 As dangerous as this enemy this enemy within is though, I prefer to think of it as the Prodigal Son.

 There are times you think you can jump in and fix it like you fix everything else, business issues, raising the family and little crises that arise.
 But you’ve been here before.
 You’ve tried and it never seems to end well.
-The invader turns into the monster flu virus, the wolf and the Pit/Rott bite.
+The invader turns into the monster flu virus, and the wolf and the Pit/Rott bites.
 Hard.

 We know our purpose on Planet Earth is Love and to demonstrate the Love of Christ, but our best failed human sense tells us we’re wasting our time.
 That there’s no sense going on a mission of mercy when the victim that needs rescuing is also an Hostile.